richard-ui/b_fitness_store/README.md

 - As a Shopper, I want to be able to search for a product by Name or Description.

+- As a Shopper, I want to be able to see a list of suggestions concerning the products.

 - As a Shopper, I want to be able to search a product by Category

-- As a Shopper, I want to be able to view my shopping bag and be able to update accordingly.

 - As a Shopper, I want to be able to see more information about the certain product I am interested in buying.